Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: Variability of the ExtEEV in TESS data

 \subsection{The heartbeat}

 It can be seen in Fig.\,\ref{fig:tess-lc} that the shape of the heartbeat is not exactly repeatable during the successive periastron passages.
-The reason for these changes is most likely the collision of stellar winds, which are tidally enhanced when the components are at their minimum distance.
+The reason for these changes is difficult to explain without time-resolved spectroscopy and modelling of the photometric yield of the system.
+It can only be speculated that a significant role in these processes must be played by the primary's stellar wind and dispersed matter, for instance in the form of a fast-evolving disk.

 In addition to the well pronounced variability at the periastron, smaller variability with a total range of about 100\,ppt can be seen throughout the whole TESS light curve, especially outside the periastron.
-They originate from the superposition of several coherent TEOs (Sect.~\ref{sect:global-pre-whitening}) and additional stochastic variability which we discuss in Sect.~\ref{sect:stochastic}.
+These changes originate from the superposition of several coherent TEOs (Sect.~\ref{sect:global-pre-whitening}) and additional stochastic variability which we discuss in Sect.~\ref{sect:stochastic}.
 It cannot be ruled out either that some part of the stochastic variability observed in the ExtEEV is of non-stellar origin and has its source in a disk, which may surround one or both components.
 Its size may vary as a function of the orbital phase, as suggested by Jaya21.